leodev12345/GitPi/README.md

 If you want to rename, delete or change description of some repositories you can click the tree dots on the top navigation bar which will lead you to the more options page where you can also log out of the app.

-If you want to reset the configuration just edit the `config.json` in the `database` folder, than delete everything and type in `[]`, after that you can run the `setup.py` again to set up new config, currently there is no way to apply new configuration to already existing repositories so you will have to manually edit the `data.json` where repository info is stored.
+If you want to reset the configuration just edit the `config.json` in the `database` folder, than delete everything and replace it with`[]`, after that you can run the `setup.py` again to set up new config, currently there is no way to apply new configuration to already existing repositories so you will have to manually edit the `data.json` where repository info is stored.

 Currently there is no way to import already existing repositories on the server into the app so you will have to also enter them manually into `data.json`.